quinton11/kadviz/README.md

 # **Kademlia-2d**

-Kademlia (***Distributed Hash Table***) is a routing algorithm which mimics a key-value store used in decentralized p2p networks to look up sources of content efficiently using the key of that content.
+Kademlia (**_Distributed Hash Table_**) is a routing algorithm which mimics a key-value store used in decentralized p2p networks to look up sources of content efficiently using the key of that content.

 ## **Purpose**

-This project is aimed at demonstrating visually the concept of kademlia routing as pertaining to the [swarm](https://docs.ethswarm.org/docs/develop/introduction/) network.
-How routing tables are formed for each node when it joins the network, how nodes route traffic to remote nodes and how nodes maintain stable "lookup tables" in the event of node's dropping out.
+This project is aimed at demonstrating visually the concept of kademlia routing as pertaining to the [swarm](https://docs.ethswarm.org/docs/learn/technology/disc)(DISC) and [ipfs](https://docs.ipfs.tech/concepts/how-ipfs-works/#kademlia-distributed-hash-table-dht)(DHT) networks.
+How routing tables are formed for each node when it joins the network and how nodes route traffic to remote nodes to find or store content.

 ### **Goals**

 - Demonstrate new node onboarding and the formation of a routing table
+- Demonstrate how nodes route effectively in the p2p network via kademlia, in effect, covering all the different operations.
 - Demonstrate how nodes store content in a p2p network using kademlia routing tables
 - Demonstrate how nodes retrieve content in a p2p network using kademlia routing tables
-- Demonstrate how nodes maintain routing table *stability* in the event of *dropout* of known peers
+- Demonstrate how nodes maintain routing table _stability_ in the event of _dropout_ of known peers

+### Demo

+- Here, we depict Swarm's HIVE operation, where nodes get to know about neighbourhood it does not know about, to populate its routing table